MaayanLab/clustergrammer/README.md

 The page [multiple_clust.html](multiple_clust.html) (and corresponding script [load_multiple_clustergrams.js](js/load_multiple_clustergrams.js)) show how to visualize multiple clustergrams on one page.
 Note that each visualization requires its own container.

 ## Visualization Resizing
-Resizing the visualization can be done by first resizing the container and then resizing the clustergram using Clustergrammer's ```cgm.resize_viz()``` function.
+The visualization can be resized by first resizing the container and then resizing the visualization using ```cgm.resize_viz()```.
 An example of resizing when the window change size is shown below.

 ```
 d3.select(window).on('resize', function(){